cerner/cerner.github.io/content/post/creating-the-giant-litebrite/index.md

 ## Post-DevCon

-LiteBrite has occasionally made appearances around Kansas City, appearing front and center at [MakeFaire](https://makerfaire.com/) for over 17,000 attendees to interact with.
+LiteBrite has occasionally made appearances around Kansas City, appearing front and center at [Maker Faire](https://makerfaire.com/) for over 17,000 attendees to interact with.

 {{< figure src="image12.jpg" >}}